The Eva team

 Jobber and Housecall Pro: best for multi-trade operations

 Jobber and Housecall Pro are mature, polished field service platforms used across many home service trades.
 They are powerful and well supported, which makes them a strong fit if you run mixed services or want the deepest feature set.
 For a cleaning-only business they can feel broad: more setup, more screens, and paying for capabilities a maid service never uses, with a bill that climbs as you add team members.
-The head to head lives on Eva vs Jobber and Eva vs Housecall Pro.
+Workiz sits in the same generalist camp with a built-in phone system, best suited to call-heavy, multi-trade dispatch.
+The head to heads live on Eva vs Jobber, Eva vs Housecall Pro, and Eva vs Workiz.

 BookingKoala and Launch27: best for online booking

 Several tools offer free trials, and a few general workforce apps have limited free tiers.
 They can be a reasonable way to get off paper and spreadsheets when you are just starting out.
 Just be honest about the real cost: a free plan that still leaves all the messaging, confirming, and invoicing to you is only free in dollars, and the scarcest resource in a small cleaning business is the owner's time.
-Weigh any free option against the hours it will still cost you each week, and remember that strong client messaging is usually what a free calendar is missing.
+If you need professional output today without a subscription, our free cleaning tools (invoice generator, price calculator, estimate and contract makers) work with no account.
+And remember that strong client messaging is usually what a free calendar is missing.

 How to choose the right one for you

 Match the tool to your real constraint.
 If you enjoy running operations and want a focused calendar, ZenMaid fits.
 If you run multiple trades or want maximum features, Jobber or Housecall Pro fit.
 If booking is your bottleneck, BookingKoala or Launch27 fit.
+If budget rules everything, price out Maidily.
 And if the business cannot grow because every text and schedule change runs through you, then the best cleaning business software for you is the one that does the work, not just stores it.
 That is the case for an AI general manager, and it is the reason owners stop shopping for a cheaper calendar and start looking for actual help.
+If you mostly work from your phone, our guide to the best apps for cleaning business owners looks at the same question from the mobile side.
+Commercial and specialty operators have their own guides too: best janitorial software for office cleaning companies, and carpet cleaning business software for floor-care pros.